-‘Jane The Virgin’ Actress Gina Rodriguez Reveals Her Bikini Body In A Tiny Two Piece
+‘Jane The Virgin’ Actress Gina Rodriguez Reveals Her Bikini Body In A Tiny Two-Piece

 Rodriguez has been sharing several gorgeous photos from her most recent vacation with a group of friends, including her boyfriend Joe LoCicero.

-As reported by In Style, one vacation photo in particular had Gina’s fans talking after she shared a photo on her birthday wearing what appeared to be an engagement ring on her left hand.
+As reported by In Style, one vacation photo, in particular, had Gina’s fans talking after she shared a photo on her birthday wearing what appeared to be an engagement ring on her left hand.

-The coy snap had fans speculating that LoCicero may have proposed to Rodriguez during their tropical getaway, while Us Weekly also alleged that the couple are engaged.
+The coy snap had fans speculating that LoCicero may have proposed to Rodriguez during their tropical getaway, while Us Weekly also alleged that the couple is engaged.

 The picture showed Rodriguez smiling as she put her hand on her head while showing off the ring to the camera on her 34th birthday.
-She captioned the snap with a quote from Mexican artist Frida Kahlo, but did not confirm reports suggesting she’s engaged.
+She captioned the snap with a quote from Mexican artist Frida Kahlo but did not confirm reports suggesting she’s engaged.